Happen to be looking for the best RV battery for boondocking/dry camping? Well, if so, you are in the right place.

 - Do not tolerate freezing.

-Gel RV batteries have a viscous gel electrolyte, which makes them much safer and easy to use than flooded lead-acid batteries.
-However, there are some important downsides to know about as well.
+Gel RV batteries have a viscous gel electrolyte, which makes them much safer and easier to use than flooded lead-acid batteries.
+However, there are some significant downsides to know about as well.

 The pros of gel RV batteries are: